Is there anything chickpeas can’t do?

-Ok stepping off the soapbox for a minute or two.
+Ok, I’ll step off the soapbox for a minute

 This sandwich travels really well, which makes it perfect to pack for school, work, or to bring to a picnic.
 I’d recommend using parchment paper or waxed paper – or even better, a reusable beeswax wrap (my favourite invention) to keep your sandwich generally sandwich-shaped.
 Plastic wrap just doesn’t cut it when a squishy backpack is involved.

-A few juicy tips about making this chickpea sandwich mixture:
+Some tips on making this chickpea sandwich mixture:

 If you want to go the extra mile and soak/cook dried chickpeas instead of using canned, you will be rewarded with a more tender creamy final product.
 You may even start with a bit less mayo, in case you don’t need it.
 Canned chickpeas are always a bit on the chalkier side, but they’re what I used here, for the sake of convenience.